+December 31,

+2020 2019

-Decembe er 31, 2021 2020 Balance at beginning of the year \$ 921 \$673 Additions based on tax positions related to current year 480 248 Reductions based on tax positions of prior year (427) Balance at end of the year \$ 974 \$921
+Balance at beginning of the year \$673 \$188

+Additions based on tax positions related to current year 248 263

+Additions based on tax positions of prior year 222

+Balance at end of the year \$921 \$673

-The Company files income tax returns in the U.S. federal and California tax jurisdictions.
+The Company files income tax returns in the U.S. federal jurisdiction and California.
 As of the date these financial statements were issued, the Company is not under examination by any income tax authority.
-The federal and state income tax returns from December 31, 2016 to December 31, 2020 remain subject to examination.
+The statute of limitations remains effectively open for all tax years from inception in 2015 through 2020.
+Tax years outside the normal statute of limitations remain open to examination by tax authorities due to tax attributes generated in earlier years, which have been carried forward and may be examined and adjusted in subsequent years when utilized.